 Commercial paper - The fund may purchase commercial paper.
 Commercial paper refers to short-term promissory notes issued by a corporation to finance its current operations.
 Such securities normally have maturities of thirteen months or less and, though commercial paper is often unsecured, commercial paper may be supported by letters of credit, surety bonds or other forms of collateral.
-Maturing commercial paper issuances are usually repaid by the issuer from the proceeds of new commercial paper is subject to rollover risk, or the risk that the issuer cannot issue enough new commercial paper to satisfy its outstanding commercial paper.
+Maturing commercial paper issuances are usually repaid by the issuer from the proceeds of new commercial paper issuances.
+As a result, investment in commercial paper is subject to rollover risk, or the risk that the issuer cannot issue enough new commercial paper to satisfy its outstanding commercial paper.
 Like all fixed income securities, commercial paper prices are susceptible to fluctuations in interest rates.
 If interest rates rise, commercial paper prices will decline and vice versa.
 However, the short-term nature of a commercial paper investment makes it less susceptible to volatility than many other fixed income securities because interest rate risk typically increases as maturity lengths increase.
-Commercial paper returds to yield smaller returns than longer-term corporate debt because securities with shorter maturities typically have lower effective yields than those with longer maturities.
+Commercial paper tends to yield smaller returns than longer-term corporate debt because securities with shorter maturities typically have lower effective yields than those with longer maturities.
 As with all fixed income securities, there is a chance that the issuer will default on its commercial paper obligations and commercial paper may become illiquid or suffer from reduced liquidity in these or other situations.

 Commercial paper in which the fund may invest includes commercial paper issued in reliance on the exemption from registration afforded by Section 4(a)(2) of the Securities Act of 1933, as amended (the "1933 Act").
 Section 4(a)(2) commercial paper has substantially the same price and liquidity characteristics as commercial paper generally, except that the resale of Section 4(a)(2) commercial paper is limited to institutional investors who agree that they are purchasing the paper for investment purposes and not with a view to public distribution.
-Technically, such a restriction on resale renders Section 4(a)(2) commercial paper typically can be resold as easily as any other unrestricted security held by the fund.
+Technically, such a restriction on resale renders Section 4(a)(2) commercial paper a restricted security under the 1933 Act.
+In practice, however, Section 4(a)(2) commercial paper typically can be resold as easily as any other unrestricted security held by the fund.
 Accordingly, Section 4(a)(2) commercial paper has been generally determined to be liquid under procedures adopted by the fund's board of trustees.